hchiam/_2DNote/README.md

 npm i 2dnote
 ```

-See the notes in this example to publish to both GitHub packages page and npm packages page: <https://github.com/hchiam/generator-hchiam-learning/commit/f3bbdfa93ae7c27e8d32b04f587afc644048e486>
+See the notes in this example to publish to both GitHub packages page and npm packages page: <https://github.com/hchiam/generator-hchiam-learning/commit/f3bbdfa93ae7c27e8d32b04f587afc644048e486> (But I'd just stick to the GitHub package version.)

 ## If you're interested in general accessibility